wtsi-hgi/yascp/output.md

         └── CITE__Pool1
 ```
 - **[DSB] is there only one folder in citeseq?
 DSB has folders for each pool
+contains DSB background removed protein counts if citeseq is in quantification matrix
 ## handover
 - **[Summary_plots]
 - **[Donor_Quantification]